A toolkit for the design of services

 This toolkit is an introduction to the methodology of service design.

 With a simple step-by-step plan we offer you a practical do-it-yourself guide.
-This toolkit on service design is the outcome of a partnership between two design firms and Design Flanders.
+This toolkit on service design is the outcome of a partnership between Namahn and Design Flanders.

 What is service design?

 Service design is a method for improving the quality of your service.
 Those improvements are directed at both the users and staff of your organization.
 Innovating in services is not new.
 Every organization that provides services thinks seriously about improving the quality of its service at some point.

 What is new, however, is that this innovation is approached from a human-driven way of design thinking.
 In this method, we start from the needs and requirements of users and look for solutions together with these users and other stakeholders.
 Ideas are swiftly crystallized using photos, drawings and models and systematically reviewed with the users.

 In service design, a wide range of disciplines come together, such as ethnography, consumer research, interaction design, product design, industrial design, service marketing and corporate strategy.

 With this toolkit you will be able to do most by yourself.
 However, it is recommended to hire an external consultant to moderate the workshops and to guide you through the process.

 Feel free to contact us at email@example.com.